costajob/app-servers/README.md

 ### RAM and CPU
 I measured RAM and CPU consumption by using the Apple XCode's Instruments and recording max consumption peak.
-Since both Ruby and Node starts multiple processes (8) i reported the total sum of RAM consumption and CPU.
+Since both Ruby and Node starts multiple processes (8) i reported the total sum of RAM consumption and CPU usage.

 ### Wrk
 I used [wrk](https://github.com/wg/wrk) as the loading tool.